“This was not a new work, but an old hand returning by familiar paths.”

 }

 Five independent npm entry points all route through node server/server.js.
 The prepare hook fires on npm install; the four run scripts fire when the victim starts or works with the project.
-Every standard developer workflow command triggers Path 2, independent of VS Code.
+Common project workflow commands defined in this lure trigger Path 2, independent of VS Code.

 server/server.js - Clean Launcher